 In a nutshell, a pro rata salary is an amount you pay a part-time salaried employee if they worked full-time.
+It’s essentially a portion of a full-time salary, adjusted to reflect the number of hours or days an employee actually works compared to a standard full-time schedule.

 It’s important to note that this isn’t always 100% accurate, and it might be better to calculate pay entitlement by working out the number of hours worked, rather than the number of days your employee has worked.

-In other words, it’s more helpful to think about it as a wage, rather than a salary.
+It might be more helpful to think about it as a wage, rather than a salary.

 Almost all workers are legally entitled to 5.6 weeks’ paid holiday a year (known as statutory leave entitlement or annual leave).